davidscholberg/tmux-cluster/README.md

 * Add command line option to dump the generated list of tmux commands.
 * Add ability to resolve cluster names in the EXCLUDES list.
 * Add command line option to exclude current host from cluster.
+* Fix issue where hosts cannot be dumped if the tmux session of the same name exists.
 * Add ability to open multiple sessions of the same cluster by appending a number to the session name.
 * Add ability to specify multiple clusters on command line, each one creating a different session.
 * Add command line option to specify a different pane layout to use instead of the default `tiled` layout.